submariner-io/submariner-website/src/content/deployment/calico/_index.en.md

 weight = 30
 +++

-Typically, the Kubernetes network plugin (based on kube-proxy) programs iptables rules for Pods networking within the cluster.
-When a Pod in the cluster tries to access an external IP, the plugin performs different Network Address Translation (NAT) manipulation on the traffic as it does not belong to the local cluster.
+Typically, the Kubernetes network plugin (based on kube-proxy) programs iptables rules for Pod networking within a cluster.
+When a Pod in a cluster tries to access an external IP, the plugin performs specific Network Address Translation (NAT) manipulation on the traffic as it does not belong to the local cluster.
 Similarly, Submariner also programs certain iptables rules and it requires these rules to be applied prior to the ones programmed by the network plugin.
 Submariner tries to preserve the source IP of the Pods for cross-cluster communication for visibility, ease of debugging, and security purposes.

-So, Submariner requires its iptables rules to take precedence over the rules that are programmed by the local cluster network plugin.
-On clusters deployed with Calico as the network plugin, it was seen that rules inserted by Calico take precedence over Submariner, causing issues with cross-cluster communication.
+On clusters deployed with Calico as the network plugin, the rules inserted by Calico take precedence over Submariner, causing issues with cross-cluster communication.
 To make Calico compatible with Submariner, it needs to be configured, via IPPools, not to perform NAT on the subnets associated with the Pod and Service CIDRs of the remote clusters.
 Once the IPPools are configured in the clusters, Calico will not perform NAT for the configured CIDRs and allows Submariner to support cross-cluster connectivity.